Dina-abuzeneh/growth-mindset/README.md

 What is the Mindset?
 - what think about my self
 - self preception or self theory
+- The growth mindset can open pathways to more creativity and possibility

 How to keep yourself in a growth mindset?